vimpunk/cratetorrent/DESIGN.md

 # cratetorrent design doc

-This document contains notes on the *current* design of the implementation of cratetorrent.
+This document contains notes on the *current* design of the implementation of both the cratetorrent library as well as the CLI cratetorrent binary.
 It serves as a high-level documentation of the code and documenting design decisions that may not be self-evident.
 It is continuously expanded as more features are added.
 It is important to note that this document only reflects the current state of the code and does not include future features, unless otherwise noted.

+The library can be found in the [`cratetorrent`](./cratetorrent) folder, while the binary is in [`cratetorrent-cli`](./cratetorrent-cli).
+The rationale for developing a library and a binary simultaneously is because big emphasis is placed on the usability of the cratetorrent library API, and testing the API, as it is developed, in a near real world scenario helps to integrate feedback immediately.

 ## Sources